jitenrana90/AOL-User-Clustering/README.md

   b.
 Cluster the users with similar interests

 # Approach for clustering :
   a.
-Employed Latent Dirichlet Allocation (LDA) to discover latent topics prevalent in search queries \n
+Employed Latent Dirichlet Allocation (LDA) to discover latent topics prevalent in search queries

   b.
 Model Topics as distribution over search keywords

   c.
 Identify Topics Users are intested in

   d.
 Cluster users with similar interests with Jensen-Shannon Divergence (JSD) as a distance metrics between users